 Pianist Dr. Jamila Tekalli has performed as a soloist and collaborative musician in concerts, festivals, and competitions throughout the United States, Canada, and Central and South America.
 Tekalli has performed with members of the National Symphony, New World Symphony and Orlando Philharmonic.
 Performances in chamber recitals have taken her throughout Ecuador, in the cities of Quito, Cuenca and Loja.Her awards and distinctions include Finalist of the Stravinsky International Piano Competition, Third Prize and Finalist of the Baldwin National Piano Competition, Winner of the Steinway Indiana Collegiate Piano Competition, and Winner of the Indiana University and University of Miami Concerto Competitions.

-As an educator, Dr. Tekalli has served as piano faculty at Barry University in
+As an educator, Dr. Tekalli has served as Lecturer in Music at Barry University in

-Dr. Tekalli currently resides in Washington D.C. where she serves as Music Director at Pilgrim Lutheran Church, Piano Instructor at International School of Music in Bethesda, Maryland and Associate Pianist with the National Children’s Chorus of DC.
+Dr. Tekalli resides in Washington D.C. where she serves as Music Director at Pilgrim Lutheran Church, Piano Faculty at the Levine School of Music, and Associate Pianist with the National Children’s Chorus of D.C.
 Dr. Tekalli is a member of the Music Teacher’s National Association, National Guild of Piano Teachers, and Chamber Music of America.